CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Abstract

 \section{Abstract}

-For microservice applications with detected performance anomalies, localizing root causes based on monitoring data is important to enabling rapid recovery and loss mitigation.
-Existing research mainly focuses on coarse-grained faulty service localization.
-However, the fine-grained root cause localization to identify not only faulty service but also the root cause metric in the service is more helpful for operators to fix application anomalies, which is also more challenging.
-Recently, causal inference (CI) based methods is becoming popular but currently used CI methods have limitations, such as linear causal relations assumption.
-Therefore, this paper provides a framework named CausalRCA to implement fine-grained, automated, and real-time root cause localization.
-The CausalRCA works with a gradient-based causal structure learning method to generate weighted causal graphs and a root cause inference method to localize root cause metrics.
-We conduct coarse-grained and fine-grained root cause localization to validate the localization performance of CausalRCA.
-Experimental results show that CausalRCA performs best localization accuracy compared with baseline methods, e.g., the average $AC@3$ of the fine-grained root cause metric localization in the faulty service is 0.719, and the average improvement is 17\% compared with baseline methods.
+Effectively localizing root causes of performance anomalies is crucial to enabling the rapid recovery and loss mitigation of microservice applications in the cloud.
+Depending on the granularity of the causes that can be localized, a service operator may take different actions, e.g., restarting or migrating services if only faulty services can be localized (namely, coarse-grained) or scaling resources if specific indicative metrics on the faulty service can be localized (namely, fine-grained).
+Prior research mainly focuses on coarse-grained faulty service localization, and there is now a growing interest in fine-grained root cause localization to identify faulty services and metrics.
+Causal inference (CI) based methods have gained popularity recently for root cause localization, but currently used CI methods have limitations, such as the linear causal relations assumption and strict data distribution requirements.
+To tackle these challenges, we propose a framework named CausalRCA to implement fine-grained, automated, and real-time root cause localization.
+The CausalRCA uses a gradient-based causal structure learning method to generate weighted causal graphs and a root cause inference method to localize root cause metrics.
+We conduct coarse- and fine-grained root cause localization to evaluate the localization performance of CausalRCA.
+Experimental results show that CausalRCA has significantly outperformed baseline methods in localization accuracy, e.g., the average $AC@3$ of the fine-grained root cause metric localization in the faulty service is 0.719, and the average increase is 10\% compared with baseline methods.
+In addition, the average $Avg@5$ has improved by 9.43\%.